chenreny/Information-Retrival-and-Training/README.md

 # Information-Retrival-and-Training
-Read from large CSV/JSON file and train classifier based on that
+The goal is to read from large CSV/JSON file and train classifier based on that To be more specific:
+Importing data
+Cleaning data
+Splitting it into train sets/Pre-processing Calculating
+Make prediction

 ### Resouces